PostHog/posthog.com/contents/docs/integrations/flutter-integration.md

 showTitle: true
 ---

-[Click here](https://github.com/PostHog/flutter-posthog) for the flutter-posthog library.
+[Click here](https://github.com/PostHog/posthog-flutter) for the posthog-flutter library.
 This is the official PostHog Flutter library to capture and send events to any PostHog instance (including posthog.com).

 This library uses an internal queue to make calls non-blocking and fast.
 It also batches requests and flushes asynchronously,